Skip to main content

 • When can I go back to my usual activities at work and/or around the house?

-Along with these sample questions, be sure to write down some of your own.
+Along with these sample questions, be sure to come up with some of your own.
 For instance, you might want to ask about getting a second opinion, or you may need specific information about how long it might take you to recover so you can plan your work schedule.

 Doctors aren’t the only ones who can give you information.
 Other health care professionals, such as nurses and social workers, can answer a lot of your questions.
 To find out more about speaking with your health care team, see The Doctor-Patient Relationship.